 In nineteen eighty-five I was a forty year old computer design engineer with a mind wrapped tightly around technical things.
-I was learning Taoist philosophy too so things like time and it's relationship to life and what Winnie The Pooh thought about Egor's chance at being happy were big thoughts too.
-The Tao of Pooh is a great way to get into Taoism.
+I was learning Taoist philosophy too so things like time and its relationship to life and what Winnie The Pooh thought about Egor's chance at being happy were big thoughts too.
+The Tao of Pooh is a great way to start an understanding of Taoism.

 Someone at work asked me, "What is the future?"
-Being the engineer I am I started explaining about time and quantum physics and string theory until I saw their eyes starting to defocus and listening to myself I discovered I had no idea what I was talking about, that I had no idea what "The Future" was.
+Being the engineer I am I started explaining about time and quantum physics and string theory until I saw their eyes starting to defocus and listening to what I was saying I discovered I had no idea what I was talking about, that I had no idea what "The Future" was.

 I started reading every thing I could find and soon realized I wasn’t alone, no one else knew what it was either.
 There were a few that had glimpses and a couple ideas and some actually made sense.

-One idea I like says the past stretches out behind us in memories like a movie unrolling frame by frame, a ribbon into the past.
+One idea I like says the past stretches out behind us in memories like a movie unrolling frame by frame as a ribbon into the past.
 Some frames stay sharp and clear, others fade or details shift around from frame to frame so we remember them incorrectly.

 Another says, "...there is no such thing as the future...,” which I'm starting to understand.
 It mildly worried me at first though, maybe frightened is a better word.
 If there's no such thing as a future what was I supposed to do, give up and sit down contemplating my belly-button?
 I could envision myself turning into one of the Unwashed and spending my time in a daze trying to understand life

 After several months of reading and thinking I discovered there is no past or future, only the present.
-We are here and what we think and the decisions we make a creates what we think of as the future.
+We are here and what we think and the decisions we make create what we think of as the future.
 We live in each minutest instant until they becomes our remembered past, all of the images and frames of the movie of our lives.
-We have total control over that, to shape it into what we want.
-We can only experience that instant of time, that right now, infinitesimal instant of our lives in an unstoppable progression of frames from birth to death.
+We have total control over that, to shape it into what we want, but we can only experience that instant of time, that right now, infinitesimal instant of our lives in an unstoppable progression of frames from birth to death.